Skip to main content

 Twitter | X

-This section is dedicated to the library for working with Twitter API.
-On this page, all the steps necessary to start working are described.
-This library allows you to work with the functionality of the free plan, meaning you can create tweets.
+This section covers the library for working with Twitter API in 1С:Enterprise, OneScript, and CLI.
+This page describes all the steps required to get started.
+This library allows working with the functionality of the free plan, i.e., creating tweets.

 Parameters_.Insert("oauth_consumer_secret", "");

-You can define these parameters directly within the structure inside this function or pass them directly when calling the functions for working with the API - each of them accepts parameters as the last optional argument.
-When passing parameters in this way, the default parameters will be overwritten by keys.
-Let's consider the creation of an application and obtaining each field
+You can define these parameters directly in the structure within this function or pass them directly when calling API functions - each of them accepts parameters as the last optional argument.
+When passed this way, standard parameters will be overwritten by keys.
+Let's examine application creation and obtaining each field.

 • redirect_uri

-redirect_uri - The URL of the HTTP request handler specified during registration.
-Authorization for API v2 requires confirmation of login through the browser, after which a request with a special code will be sent to this handler.
-Further details will be provided in the section on access_token and refresh_token.
+redirect_uri - the HTTP request handler address specified during registration.
+API v2 authorization requires login confirmation through a browser, after which a request with a special code will be sent to this handler.
+More details in the access_token and refresh_token section.

 • scope

-The scope determines the functions available for operation.
+scope defines the available functions for work.
 In GetStandardParameters(), the scope list is defined by default.

 • client_id